Achilles tendon pain

 Who does it affect?

-Achilles tendon pain can affect anyone at any age.
-However, it is most commonly seen in middle aged males or individuals who make the same movements over and over in their jobs and daily activities.
-Therefore, it is most commonly seen amongst hill walkers, runners and sports involving jumping.
+Achilles tendon pain can affect anyone, at any age.
+However, it is mostly seen in middle aged men or individuals who make the same movements over and over in their jobs and daily activities.

-• Having a high BMI
+• Having a high (body mass index) BMI

 • Smoking

-• Having high BP
+• Having high blood pressure

 • Having a diet high in fats